FelixBehne/sentiment-analysis-twitter/docs/source/index.rst

-.. nlp_with_disaster_feeds documentation master file, created by sphinx-quickstart.
+.. sentiment_analysis_twitter documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to project nlp_with_disaster_feeds's API docs!
+Welcome to project sentiment_analysis_twitter's API docs!
 =============================================

 .. toctree::